-- 1. To work with the deans in the MUHSC to facilitate adequate planning and to develop academic policies - 2.
-To make recommendation, with the advice of the deans, to the Provost for appointment of personnel, including promotion and tenure for the academic units in the MUHSC. - 3.
+- 1. To facilitate adequate planning and to develop academic policies for the academic units in the MUHSC. - To make recommendation, with the advice of the deans, to the Provost for appointment of personnel, including promotion and tenure for the academic units in the MUHSC. - 3.
 To conduct regular periodic evaluation of each dean in the academic units in the MUHSC. - 4.
 To encourage and facilitate cooperative academic programs, interprofessional education, and sharing of academic support services in the MUHSC. - 5.
 To explain the program needs of the MUHSC to the Provost. - 6.
-To provide general oversight of all health sciences programs, research, health professions, graduate education, and academic support sources. - 7.
+To provide general oversight of all health sciences programs, research, health professions, graduate education, and academic support sources in the MUHSC. - 7.
 To represent the MUHSC with appropriate alumni associations and external stakeholders.